 A Sub-Fund may enter into transactions for the purposes of hedging the currency exposure of its underlying exposures into its relevant Base Currency to match the relevant Index exposure.
-FDI such as currency futures may be utilised if the Sub-Fund engages in such hedging.
+FDI such as currency forwards and interest rate futures may be utilised if the Sub-Fund engages in such hedging.